akrzos/acm-deploy-load/README.md

 ## Other Scripts

-* cluster-health.py - Check if a cluster is healthy/stable
+* ocp-health.py - Check if a cluster is healthy/stable
-  * Check if clusterversion is available
+  * Check if clusterversion is available and/or failing
-  * Check if all clusteroperators available
+  * Check if all clusteroperators are available and/or degraded
-  * Check if all nodes are ready
+  * Check if all nodes are ready, unknown or under memory/disk/pid pressure
-  * Check if all machineconfigpools updated
+  * Check if all machineconfigpools updated and/or degraded
-  * Check for etcd leader elections in the last hour
+  * Check for etcd leader elections